 Following on from Welsh government guidance have begun our recovery process of registering births.
-We have over 1,750 births outstanding and will be prioritising working our way through this list in date order.
-We are currently focusing on February and March births but if you have an urgent request please get in touch by emailing us details of the birth and the reasons you require an urgent registration.
+We have over 1,900 births outstanding and will be prioritising working our way through this list in date order.
+We are currently offering appointments to babies born before 30th June 2020.
+If you have an urgent request please get in touch by emailing us details of the birth and the reasons you require an urgent registration.

 We kindly ask that you refrain from calling us at this time if you have already given us your contact details so that we can focus our efforts on registering.

 Birth registration is a legal process and as such we have to follow strict guidelines.
 We have now returned to face to face registrations however the below two stage process is available for those who need it.

 Step 1.
 A registrar will call you at a prearranged time and date to ask you the prescribed questions in order to allow us to produce a draft register page.
 Please note that where parents are unmarried and Dad/second parent wish to be recorded on the register then both parents will need to be available for this phone call.
 We will take payment by card for any certificates requested at this point, all certificates are £11 each.

 Step 2.
 We will arrange a suitable time (ideally the same day as step 1.) to attend the office where the registrar will come outside to you with a completed register page and ask you to check and sign the register.
 Please note the birth is not registered until the register page is signed by a qualified informant.

 Can you ensure you bring the following with you to your appointment to check and sign the register;